BusHero/robotino_api2/README.md

 Don't try to compile the Robotino examples directly.
 The cmake scripts provided with the examples are incomplete and do not include all the required modules.

-Do be able to compile any Robotino project example use this CMake script instead:
+To be able to compile any Robotino project example use this CMake script instead:

 I could miss something.
 If you have problems with compiling or if you thinck I should describe some steps more precisely I am open to suggestions.